 Game Of Thrones had the most nominations (22) in all categories, followed by Saturday Night Live (21) and Westworld (21).
 Leading the nominations in totals by platform were Netflix (112), HBO (108) and NBC (78).

-Here’s breakdown on the Outstanding Cinematography nominations for scripted television:
+Here’s breakdown on the Outstanding Cinematography nominations:

 Outstanding Cinematography For A Multi-Camera Series